A Machine Learning Approach to Two-Stage Adaptive Robust Optimization: Two-stage Linear Adaptive Robust Optimization

 \section{Two-stage Linear Adaptive Robust Optimization}

 In this section, we review two-stage linear ARO.
 We describe how to obtain the optimal here-and-now decisions, the worst-case scenarios associated with the optimal here-and-now decisions, and the optimal wait-and-see decisions using the CCG algorithm.
-We also demonstrate numerically that this algorithm may not scale well with dimension.
+We demonstrate numerically that this algorithm may not scale well with dimension. { Additional computational analysis of the algorithm, including the impact of tolerance parameters and the choice of different initial points can be found in the Supplementary Material.}